wwoast/constantina/README.md

 * Future-dated news only publish after their timestamp

-## Usage
+## How It Works
-Constantina is an infinite-scrolling layout containing a series of "cards".
-Roughly 20 cards are displayed upon initial load, and no additional cards are loaded until the reader scrolls further in the viewport.
-We'll call each set of 20 cards a ''page''.
+Roughly 20 cards are displayed upon initial load, and Constantina considers this a ''page'' of content.
+No additional cards are loaded until the reader scrolls further in the viewport, or submits a search in the search bar.

 Each card presents content stored in one of Constantina's content folders.
-Finally, each content folder has rules for how the content appears in the Constantina layout.
+Each content folder has a file naming convention and specific rules for how the content appears in the Constantina layout.

 News items always have unix-timestamp names, and appear in reverse-time order, newest to oldest.
 Pictures and interjections are randomly-distributed through the pages, with guaranteed spacing.
 Songs and advertisements appear once per ''page'', randomly distributed.
-Finally, there are a handful of special cards, such as headers, footers, and "tombstones" that assist or alert about any pagination activities or page state.
+Finally, there are a handful of special cards, such as headers, footers, and ''tombstones'' that assist or alert about any pagination activities or page state.

-## Architecture
-`constantina.py` is a single Python script on the backend, which loads a series of static webpages, javascript, and content on the frontend.

-The backend script pulls files from subdirectories in a single ROOT_DIR folder.
-Some of these subdirectories store files that appear in set reverse-time order, like news entries.
-Other subdirectories store media that appear with random spacing and random ordering, such as pictures, songs, and quotes.
-A MAX_ITEMS variable defines the total size of the page -- once MAX_ITEMS is reached, the page must trigger an AJAX event to load further content.

-The front end defines a single-column responsive layout for nearly any screen size.
-This column will display "cards" of content in an infinitely-scrolling list.
-A clickable event and a scroll-height event will both trigger AJAX calls to load further content into the page.

 ##Card Layout Rules